dougbutner/web-4/README.md

 **Information entropy** principles are starting to be implemented, when required.

-**Geo-social layers** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.
+**Geo-social systems** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.

 **Phase 2 Action Points**:
 - Proposing the best uses for geo-social layers using time tokens